• Who is the audience of AASHE educational programs?

 • What resources does AASHE offer to submitters and presenters?

 We strongly recommend you visit the Call for Proposals page and review the Proposal submission packet and the Submission template.
 We put together a resource with tips for presenters to follow when submitting their proposal.
-Furthermore, AASHE education programs follow the best practices for designing, building and delivering an interactive session.
+Lastly, we encourage presenters to follow best practices for designing, building and delivering an interactive session

 • Is there a limit to how many presenters can be associated with a proposal?